wdeanegpt/property/project_status.md

 ## Implementation Timeline
 The immediate next steps for the project are:

-1. **Deploy the Advanced Accounting Module**:
+1. **Complete and Reorganize the Advanced Accounting Module**:
-   - Follow the deployment instructions to deploy the module to production
+   - Reorganize existing code into proper directory structure
+   - Complete implementation of missing components
    - Run database migrations to create the necessary tables
-   - Verify all features are working correctly
+   - Implement proper testing

 2. **Prepare for Enhanced Tenant Management System**:
    - Review requirements for the Enhanced Tenant Management System